claudiawiese/COPD_death_rates/README.md

 Python 3 was used for the project.

-The following python libraries have been used int he project:
+The following python libraries have been used in he project:
  - pandas
  - numpy
  - matplotlib